Warnings for Bactrim

 Streptococcal Infections And Rheumatic Fever

-Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including BACTRIM, and may range in severity from mild diarrhea to fatal colitis.
+Clostridioides difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including BACTRIM, and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.

 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
-CDAD must be considered in all patients who present with diarrhea following antibacterial use.
+CDAD must be considered in all patients who present with diarrhea following antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.

-If CDAD is suspected or confirmed, ongoing antibacterial use not directed against C. difficile may need to be discontinued.
-Appropriate fluid and electrolyte management, protein supplementation, antibacterial treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.
+If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
+Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

-Risk Associated With Concurrent Use Of Leucovorin For Pneumocystis Jirovecii Pneumonia
+Risk Associated With Concurrent Use Of Leucovorin For Pneumocystis jirovecii Pneumonia

 Folate Deficiency